Zhu Ci: As imperial general and official

+Rebellion

 In 782, Zhu Tao, angry that he was not given part of Chengde Circuit (成德, headquartered in modern Shijiazhuang, Hebei) after he, pursuant to imperial orders, had participated in the campaign that led to the death of Li Weiyue and had, briefly, returned Chengde to imperial control, rebelled against Emperor Dezong.
 He went secret letters to Zhu Ci asking Zhu Ci to rebel as well.
 The letters, however, were intercepted by imperial forces and never reached Zhu Ci.
 Emperor Dezong, upon reviewing the letters, recalled Zhu Ci to Chang'an and showed him the letters.
 Zhu, in fear, begged forgiveness.
 Emperor Dezong responded, "You are thousands of li away from each other, and it is clear that you did not join his plot.
 This is no sin of yours."
 Despite this assurance, however, Emperor Dezong, while permitting Zhu to retain all of his titles, did not permit him to return to Fengxiang.
 Instead, he kept Zhu at Chang'an, although he gave him a great mansion, fields, and treasures, hoping to placate him.

-On November 2, 783, Jingyuan soldiers, who had been summoned to Chang'an in preparation for deployment to the wars in the east (against rebellious military governors Zhu Tao, Wang Wujun, Li Na, and Tian Yue), were angered by a lack of rewards they were given, and they mutinied and attacked the palace, defying their own commander Yao Lingyan (姚令言).
+On November 2, 783, Jingyuan soldiers, who had been summoned to Chang'an in preparation for deployment to the wars in the east (against rebellious military governors Zhu Tao, Wang Wujun, Li Na, and Tian Yue), were angered by a lack of rewards they were promised, and they mutinied and attacked the palace, defying their own commander Yao Lingyan (姚令言).
 Emperor Dezong fled to Fengtian.
 The soldiers decided to welcome Zhu Ci from his mansion and install him as their leader.
 That night, Zhu moved into the palace and originally declared himself acting commander of the armed forces.
 The next day, he issued a declaration that appeared to show intent to welcome Emperor Dezong back to Chang'an: